crosstheages/public-data/patch-notes-arise.md

 ### Known issues
 - Sprint does not work on Land when using a gamepad
 - Fireball (Ability 2 of the Fire weapon) may fail to spawn if it collides too closely with the environment
-- AMD RX57..
+- AMD RX57.. and RX66..
 GPUs fail to render most dungeon textures
 - Character animations for Samia, Takeshi, and Ellie may fail to load properly in gravitational flux zones
 - Manual lock-on targeting is currently disabled on gamepad due to technical issues
 - Sometimes, the key show on the first step of the tutorial is shown as QWERTY keyboard (so Z even if you are on AZERTY keyboard so W)